EAUMP - ICTP Summer School on Algebraic Topology and its Applications | (smr 3310)

 Week 1:Introductory courses

-Course1: Introductory Topology Lecturer: Balazs Szendroi (University of Oxford)
+Course1: Introductory Topology Lecturers: Balazs Szendroi (University of Oxford) and Venuste Nyagahakwa (University of Rwanda)

 Description: This course will introduce the basic ideas of topology, starting with an abstract definition of topological space, and treating many examples.